PMR2/PMR2userdocs/workingwithworkspaces.rst

     Everything up-to-date

-This is caused by an insufficiently large ``http.postBuffer`` provided by the default git configuration (1 MiB).
+This is caused by an insufficiently large ``http.postBuffer`` provided by the default Git configuration (1 MiB).
 This needs to be in the ``.gitconfig`` file::

     [http]